 Illinois Compulsory Education Laws

 A minimum amount of formal education is mandatory in all states, whether it is public, private, religious, or homeschooling.
 State compulsory education laws define which types of schooling are acceptable and the ages between which school attendance is required.
-Illinois compulsory education laws mandate that children between the ages of seven and 16 must attend school, with a few exceptions.
+Illinois compulsory education laws mandate that children between the ages of seven and 16 must attend school.

 Learn more about Illinois compulsory education laws in the following table.
 See FindLaw's Compulsory Education section for additional articles.